haddocking/disvis/README.md

     disvis O14250.pdb Q9UT97.pdb restraints.dat -a 9.72 -p 16 -vs 2

-Finally, to offload computations to the GPU and increase the maximum allowed volume of clashes and decrease the minimum required volume of interaction, and set the interaction radius to 2A
+To offload computations to the GPU (if the requirements are met) and increase the maximum allowed volume of clashes as well as the minimum required volume of interaction, and set the interaction radius to 2A

     disvis 1wcm_A.pdb 1wcm_E.pdb restraints.dat -g -cv 6000 -iv 7000 -ir 2

-These examples have shown all the 9 available options.
+To perform a grid occupancy analysis for complexes consistent with at least N restraints, include the `-oa` or `--occupancy-analysis` flag to the command.
+By default, the analysis is only performed on complexes consistent with either *all* and *all - 1* restraints.
+If you want to perform an occupancy analysis for complexes consistent with a lower number of restraints, use the `-ic` or `--interaction-restraints-cutoff` option, followed by the minimum number of required consistent restraints.
+Thus the command

+    disvis 1wcm_A.pdb 1wcm_E.pdb restraints.dat -oa -ic 5

+will make an occupancy grid for complexes consistent with at least 5 restraints, and higher.

+Finally, to perform an interaction analysis to determine which residues are most likely at the interface, the `-is` or `--interaction-selection` options can be used with an additional file giving the residue numbers of the receptor and ligand for which the interaction analysis will be performed.
+The input file consists of two lines, where the two lines are a space separated sequence of residue numbers for the receptor and ligand, respectively.
+As the interaction analysis is particularly expensive, only complexes consistent with *all*, or *all - 1* are considered.
+To lower the barrier, the `-ic` option can again be used.
+Also limit the selected residues to only the solvent accessible ones.
+A simple example for the selection-file

+    1 2 3 4
+    101 302 888

+This will select residue numbers 1, 2, 3, and 4 for the receptor, and 101, 302,
+and 888 for the ligand.

 ### Output

-*disvis* outputs 5 files:
+Standard *disvis* outputs 5 files:

 * *accessible_complexes.out*: a text file containing the number of complexes consistent with a number of restraints.
 * *violations.out*: a text file showing how often a specific restraint is violated for each number of consistent restraints.
 This helps in identifying which restraint is most likely a false-positive if any.
 * *accessible_interaction_space.mrc*: a density file in MRC format.
 The density represents the center of mass of the scanning chain conforming to the maximum found consistent restraints at every position in space.
 The density can be inspected by opening it together with the fixed chain in a molecular viewer (UCSF Chimera is recommended for its easier manipulation of density data, but also PyMol works).
 * *z-score.out*: a text file giving the Z-score for each restraint.
 The higher the score, the more likely the restraint is a false-positive.
 Z-scores above 1.0 are explicitly mentioned in the output.
 * *disvis.log*: a log file showing all the parameters used, together with date and time indications.

+If an occupancy and/or interaction analysis was requested, *disvis* also outputs the following files:

+* *occupancy_N.mrc*: a volume file giving a normalized indication of how frequent a grid point is occupied by the ligand, where *N* indicates the minimal required number of consistent restraints that resulted in the occupancy grid.
+* *[receptor|ligand]_interactions.txt*: a text file containing the average number of interactions per complex each selected residue made, for both the receptor and ligand molecule.
+Each column denotes the minimal number of consistent restraints of each complex for which interactions were counted.

 Licensing